College of Health and Human Sciences

 Bachelor of Arts

-• English and Language Arts-Teaching
+• English and Language Arts Teaching

-• Social Studies Teaching All - History Emphasis
+• Social Studies Teaching - History Emphasis

-• Spanish-TESOL Teaching
+• Spanish Teaching

 Bachelor of Science

-• Elementary-Middle Education K-9
+• Elementary-Middle Education: Grades K-9

 • Exercise Science

-• Physical Education - Teaching
+• Physical Education Teaching

 • Professional Studies